-So how do you navigate going to the ballpark with a toddler or young child?
+So how do you navigate going to a baseball game with a toddler or young kids?
 We’ve come up with a few tips that will make your first outing a success.

 Let’s face it, if your child is four years or under, he or she will probably have a hard time sitting still.
 Look into the kid-friendly seating at your local ballpark.
 Some stadiums have outfield and children’s park tickets that you can bring a blanket and enjoy the game with plenty of fun activities for your little ones.
 When they’re ready to sit down and take a short break, you’ll be able to watch an inning of baseball together.
 This is a fun start and great introduction to baseball games.